suprajaarthi/Student-Management-System/README.md

 # Student-Management-System

-Developing a console application using Hubstream DLL platform in the VisualStudio
+Developing a console application using DLL platform